EqualExperts/you-build-it-you-run-it-playbook/what-is-ops-run-it/benefits.md

 We see some benefits, related to cost management and governance:

 * *Low setup costs*.
 Ops Run It has a [low implementation cost](https://you-build-it-you-run-it.playbooks.ee/what-is-ops-run-it/service-reliability), as it's so well-established in the IT industry.
 There's plenty of training courses, online reading materials, and vendor tools that are compatible with multi-level production support.
 * *Low running costs*.
 Ops Run It has [low running costs](https://you-build-it-you-run-it.playbooks.ee/what-is-ops-run-it/service-reliability).
-The help desk, operations bridge, and application teams can centrally manage the availability of tens of digital services, self-hosted COTS applications, and self-hosted integrations as necessary.
+The help desk, operations bridge, and application teams can centrally manage the availability of tens of digital services, plus self-hosted COTS applications and custom integrations.
 * *Running cost reduction options*.
 Running costs can be [lowered by outsourcing](https://you-build-it-you-run-it.playbooks.ee/what-is-ops-run-it/service-reliability), as the general skills and technical expertise for help desk, operations bridge, and application support teams are in a worldwide abundance.
 * *Straightforward governance*.
 Accountability, responsibilities, and visibility are all easy to understand.
 The senior manager in the Operations function is accountable for all aspects of reliability.